-While aiming and hoping to prevent, we will always have to respond.
-Some of my latest visits, as I call them, have been to homes where people have their water shut off for nonpayment, yards full of trash, an extra apartment squeezed into the cellar and people using unsafe methods for heating, such as propane space heaters.
-How and why these people ended up in these predicaments varies, I know.
-The reasons do include poor attitudes and poor planning but not usually.
+While hoping and striving to prevent, we will always have to respond.
+Some of my latest visits, as I call them, have been to homes where people have had their water shut off for nonpayment, their yards are full of trash, an extra apartment squeezed is into the cellar and people using unsafe methods for heating, such as propane space heaters.
+I know that how and why these people ended up in these predicaments varies.
+The reasons do include poor attitudes and poor planning but not always.
 I usually see people who have become poor and are truly struggling.
 They are not "naughty" but their behaviors can be problematic.

-Some people act "nice" without any expectation of a reward.
-Two women at the town hall decided to act charitably this year and invited others to join by organizing a gift giving for a home with twenty foster children.
+Some people are "nice" without any expectation of a reward.
+Two women at the town hall decided to act charitably several years ago and invited others to join by organizing gift giving for a foster home.
 The foster home did not ask for flat screen televisions or Wii.
 They asked for clothes, boots, cards, table top games and small stocking stuffers.
-We were supplied with a first name and shoe and clothing sizes.
+They supplied a first name and shoe and clothing sizes.
 As the gifts collected and piled up, it was rewarding to know that someone less fortunate was on the receiving end and equally rewarding for those on the giving end.
 Even people who did not participate smiled as they walked by the room.

-In an attempt to raise children who can take of themselves, understand the importance of managing money and appreciate what we truly need in life, I want to tell you about an idea I heard last year on our local WATD station.
+In an attempt to raise children who can take of themselves, understand the importance of managing money and appreciate what we truly need in life, I want to tell you about an idea I once heard while listening to the radio.
 They were interviewing Danny Kofke who wrote the book, How to Survive (and perhaps thrive) on A Teacher's Salary.
 There, he describes all sorts of ways to be thrifty but the most memorable take-away for me was the three jar method of managing money he and his wife gave to their three children.
 The children are given money for chores that are checked off on a chart.
 At the end of the week, when it is payday, they put the earned money into three labeled jars: Give Way, Savings and Spending.
 The children soon learn that the give-away jar comes in handy for those unforeseen times when charitable needs present themselves and it might otherwise have been impossible to help.
 The Savings jar comes in handy when their Spending jar does not have quite enough for something special.

 Even though I heard the idea described on a radio show, it made an immediate and unforgettable visual impression on me.
 Visual and tangible works well with children, too.
 They see the money grow and shrink as the jars fill and empty.
 Visuals are not precise, though, and we sometimes fool ourselves as to what we can actually afford.
-If the Kofke children ask to use their spending money, when out shopping, the parents tell them that the spending jars need to be checked first.
+If, when out shopping, the Kofke children ask to use their spending money, the parents tell them that the spending jars need to be checked first.
 If there is enough, they can always go back and get it.